watchernyu/spinningup-drl-prototyping/readme.md

 `sample_hpc_scripts` folder contains sample scripts that you can use to run parallel job arrays on the hpc.

 `sample_plot_helper` contains a short sample program that can help you do plotting in a more automatic way.
 The program can be tested to plot the data in `sample_data`.

+`sample_quick_test_job_array_grid.py` and `sample_quick_test_job_array_script.sh` are similar but run very quick jobs that are good for testing your environment setup.

+After you get the results (by default they show up in a folder called data), you can then use `python -m spinup.run plot <your data folder name>`.
+For example, if your folder name is "sac", then you should do `python -m spinup.run plot sac/`, make sure the name has that slash and it's not `python -m spinup.run plot sac`.

 ## Changed: